Choosing your wedding cake maker

-We generally recommend looking locally for your wedding cake, as transportation costs (and potential complications) can easily start to mount up the further afield you go.
-Wedding fairs are a great place to meet potential cake makers, especially if they’re taking place at your chosen wedding venue.
+We generally recommend looking locally for your wedding cake.
+This is because transportation costs (and potential complications) can easily start to mount up the further afield you go.
+Wedding fairs are a great place to meet potential cake makers.
 This way you can see examples of their work, taste any samples, and chat to the baker in person in a low-pressure environment.

 Check availability and reviews